Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Theme-dev.md

 For more information about panels, see `BaseWidgetPanel`.

 ### Create the styles ###
-You need to write some style (CSS) files to make the theme more beautiful.
+You need to write some style (CSS) files to make the theme more beautiful and have consistent UI.
 In the style files, you can override the styles in `jimu.css`, and write the styles that your panel needs as well.
 Place the common styles (used by all of the styles) in the `common.css` file, and the specific styles in the corresponding `style.css` files.

-There should be a style named `default`, to use when the theme is selected in the builder.
+There should be a style named `default`, which is used by default from within the GUI AppBuilder.

-#### Edit teh default style ####
+#### Edit the default style ####
-Because the default style’s main color is red, use the following style:
+The default style’s main color is red, thus use the following style:

 ```
 .jimu-border-panel{
   border: 1px solid red;